HIV and Specific Populations

 How does HIV affect gay and bisexual men?

 In the United States, gay, bisexual, and other men who have sex with men (MSM) are the population most affected by HIV.
-According to the Centers for Disease Control and Prevention (CDC), at the end of 2011, about 57% of people living with diagnosed HIV in the United States were gay and bisexual men, or gay and bisexual men who also inject drugs.
+According to the Centers for Disease Control and Prevention (CDC), about 67% of people diagnosed with HIV in 2014 in the United States were gay and bisexual men.

 Among all gay and bisexual men, African Americans are the racial/ethnic group most affected by HIV.
-CDC reports that in 2010, African-American gay and bisexual men accounted for almost as many new HIV infections as white gay and bisexual men, although the African-American gay and bisexual male population is much smaller than the white gay and bisexual male population.
+CDC reports that in 2014, more African-American gay and bisexual men were newly diagnosed with HIV than white gay and bisexual men.

 Because of the high percentage of gay and bisexual men who are living with HIV, the risk of being exposed to HIV is increased for a gay or bisexual man.